 Thuso Phala: Former Kaizer Chiefs Shares How Losing Dad Shaped His Career, Buying House for His Mum

-Former Kaizer Chiefs winger Thuso Phala has shared how the loss of his father deeply influenced his football career, noting that his mother played a pivotal role in keeping him focused and motivated.
+Former Kaizer Chiefs winger Thuso Phala has shared how the passing of his father deeply influenced his football career, noting that his mother played an important role in keeping him focused and motivated all through his professional career.

-Having played for Platinum Stars, Mamelodi Sundowns, and SuperSport United, Phala revealed that fulfilling a promise to support his family through football was a guiding principle throughout his career.
+Having played for Platinum Stars, Mamelodi Sundowns, and SuperSport United, Phala opened up that fulfilling a promise to support his family through football was a guiding principle throughout his career.

-The Soweto-born star explained that his father’s passing became a source of determination, while his mother’s guidance ensured he stayed true to the commitment he made as a child.
+The Soweto-born forward explained that his father’s passing became a source of determination, while his mother’s guidance ensured he stayed true to the commitment he made as a child.

 Over nearly twenty years, Phala’s professional journey included tenures at several top clubs, earning four major trophies along the way.